← Guides

 4. Map the rollout timeline

-Each release has a rollout timeline built from milestones: announce, pre-save, release, and music-video.
-Set the dates so you can see the whole campaign at a glance — and so it lands on your unified Calendar alongside shows and tasks.
+Each release carries a rollout timeline built from four milestones: Announcement, Pre-save live, Release day, and Music video.
+Set the dates so you can see the whole campaign at a glance — and so they land on your unified Calendar alongside shows and tasks.
+The music video can sit before or after release day; ArtistHQ keeps them in the right order either way.

 5. Play the songs live, then export for your PRO

-Once songs from the release start showing up in your performed setlists, ArtistHQ can generate a royalty CSV (on Plus and Pro).
-It produces one row per performance per writer — date, venue, work, ISWC, writer, split, and PRO — which is exactly the shape most performing rights organizations want.
+Once songs from the release start showing up in your performed setlists, ArtistHQ can generate a royalty CSV (on Plus and Pro), exported from Shows.
+It produces one row per performance per writer — date, venue, work, ISWC, writer, split, and PRO — exactly the shape most performing rights organizations want.

 Stuck on a split or an ISWC you can't track down?
 Email us at hello@artisthq.app — we'll point you the right way.